Part of Land surveys

 Baselines and meridians

 Some of the incorrect lines are officially recorded on township plans.
 In other cases, the inaccuracies appear in field notes and haven’t been officially recognized.
-We have a list of about 60 township plans where these mistakes are being addressed under TRRP.
+A list of approximately 60 township plans with these errors is being addressed under TRRP.

 Clerical errors, omissions or defects

-Land surveyors have found clerical errors and missing information when comparing some township plans to original field notes.
-They have also found monumentation inconsistencies and conflicting data.
+Land surveyors have found clerical errors and missing information when comparing some township plans to the original field notes.
+The monumentation inconsistencies and conflicting data found is being addressed.

-We have approximately 183 official plans from this category on our list.
+There are approximately 183 official plans from this category on the list.

 Forest reserves

 When forest reserves were established, sometimes information about affected townships was removed from new plans.
-TRRP will restore that deleted information.
+TRRP is working on restoring the deleted information.

-We have approximately 42 plans from this category on our list.
+We have approximately 42 plans from this category on the list.

 First Nations reserves

 Some township plans do not reflect the current position of common boundaries of First Nations reserves.
-To update these official township plans, the following organizations need to work together:
+To update the official township plans, these organizations need to work together:

 • Geomatics Canada